As an Amazon Associate, I earn from qualifying purchases.

 Best fish and seafood recipes are an important source of protein that can be eaten raw, as in Japanese sashimi, or kept for future use by being pickled, as in pickled herring, by being smoked, as in smoked salmon, or by being canned, as in canned tuna.

 You eat your fish, watch out for bones!

 Even if you’re not a fan of fish that still leaves plenty of options in the form of shellfish.
-There are crustaceans such as crab lobster shrimp and bivalves such as clams mussels oysters and scallops.
+There are crustaceans such as crab lobster shrimp and bivalves such as clams frozen mussel recipes oysters and scallops.

 In Chinese aquaculture fish like the grass, carp have been raised for nearly four thousand years the first known example of aquaculture is a complex of ponds and canals built by the Gunditjmara people of Australia over eight thousand years ago